-Only large shareholders could possibly step in to control management.
-Swaying shareholders with favors, p.254. all the corporate resources at their disposal to sway specific shareholders with favors, individual shareholders have only their own votes.
+At this point, you should wonder about the natural next question: Why do shareholders not vote to oust poor boards?
+The main reason is that fights between (small) shareholders and the corporate board and management are unfair contests.
+While the board and managers have all the incentives in the world to spend a lot of time engineering the ballots and lining up the votes in a way that makes their choices likely to pass, and all the corporate resources at their disposal to sway specific shareholders have only their own votes.
 For small, diverse shareholders, it would not be worth the time to attempt to vote and/or to influence management.
 The costs of meaningful action and coordination are too high, and the benefits to each individual small shareholder are too low.
 This is an example of the tragedy of the commons, in which each individual acts in his or her own personal interest, preferring that other individuals would band together to correct the problems that they all jointly face.
 Instead, it is in the interest of all individuals to "free-ride," and the hope of every shareholder that others will put in the effort inevitably ends up in vain.